Canadian royal symbols: Snowflake Diadem

-In the 21st century, several Canadian decorations and medals were introduced that featured a uniquely Canadian diadem, the Snowflake Diadem, on the head of Queen Elizabeth II's effigy.
-Designed, and approved by the Queen in 2008, the diadem is made up of alternating snowflakes and maple leaves.
-However, the diadem does not physically exist; and is considered to be a "heraldic invention" for the purposes of "nationalizing the sovereign," and to symbolize her status as the Queen of Canada.
+In the 21st century, several Canadian decorations and medals were introduced that featured the Snowflake Diadem on the head of Queen Elizabeth II's effigy.
+Designed in 2008 and approved by the Queen the same year, the diadem is made up of alternating snowflakes and maple leaves.
+However, the diadem does not physically exist; it is considered to be a "heraldic invention" for the purposes of "nationalizing the sovereign," and to symbolize her status as the Queen of Canada.

-Canadian decorations and medals have used the Snowflake Diadem on effigies, including the Operational Service Medal, Polar Medal, Sacrifice Medal, and the Sovereign's Medal for Volunteers.
+Decorations and medals that have used the Snowflake Diadem on effigies include the Operational Service Medal, Polar Medal, Sacrifice Medal, and Sovereign's Medal for Volunteers.
 The diadem is also depicted in the Diamond Jubilee Window in the Canadian Senate foyer.

-A variation of the Snowflake Diadem, composed of only snowflakes instead of alternating snowflakes and maple leaves, is also used as a heraldic crown for the coat of arms of Canadian institutions like the Tax Court of Canada.
-Like the original Snowflake Diadem design, the snowflake-only design serves as a reference to Canada being a northern realm.
+A variation of the Snowflake Diadem, composed of only snowflakes instead of alternating snowflakes and maple leaves, is also used as a heraldic crown for the coat of arms of institutions like the Tax Court of Canada.
+As with the original Snowflake Diadem design, the snowflake-only design serves as a reference to Canada being a northern realm.

+Coronets

+Similar to, but older than, the Snowflake Diadem, the United Empire Loyalist coronets are heraldic devices available to Canadian descendants of the Loyalists—refugees to Canada of European, African, and Indigenous heritage who were loyal to the Crown and, as such, during and after the American Revolutionary War, forced to leave their homes in what became the United States.
+The Canadian Heraldic Authority can grant these coronets—either a military or civil version—in an individual's coats of arms, according to the regulations of the United Empire Loyalists' Association, regardless of race, gender, or religion.
+These consist of gold maple leaves above a gold band, with either oak leaves (civil) or swords (military) in between each leaf.
+Individuals of French Canadian ancestry may be granted a coronet consisting of gold fleur-de-lis and maple leaves above a gold band.

 Mace

-In the federal and provincial parliaments, maces represent the authority of the monarch in the legislature.
+In the federal, provincial, and territorial parliaments, maces represent the authority of the monarch in the legislature.
 At the apex of each mace is a crown, substituting for the deadly bulge of the prehistoric club and the spiked ball of the medieval battle mace.
-Members of Parliament, the Legislative Assembly, or National Assembly cannot pass bills until the relevant mace has been placed before the speaker of the chamber.
+Members of parliament, the legislative assembly, or national assembly cannot pass bills until the relevant mace has been placed before the speaker of the chamber.
 This acknowledges that parliament's power to legislate stems from the Crown.